Teriks/debian_docker_firestorm_build/README.md

 This is because Windows has problems building the source tree from a mounted host folder, due to case insensitive file system behavior in mounted Windows directories.

-When the build is complete, the folder `firestorm-source/build-linux-x86_64/newview` from the source tree is copied into a folder named `artifacts` in this repo directory (on the host).
+When the build is complete, a **tar.xz** archive containing the built and packaged viewer is copied into a folder named `artifacts` in this repo directory (on the host).

 The named volume allows successive runs of the build to re-use the previously downloaded (or partially built) repository, and any dependencies downloaded by LL autobuild.